ItinerisLtd/gf-sagepay/README.txt

 ### For Developers

+- Check the public API and customization on [GitHub](https://github.com/ItinerisLtd/gf-sagepay#developing)
-Fork the plugin on [GitHub](https://github.com/ItinerisLtd/gf-sagepay).
+- Fork the plugin on [GitHub](https://github.com/ItinerisLtd/gf-sagepay).

 == Frequently Asked Questions ==